How can we help you today?

 Set-ADComputer $FileServer -PrincipalsAllowedToDelegateToAccount $MyWorkDriveServer

-To enable delegation with Azure AD Domain Services and a Storage User Account, we need to use the powershell command below to set the Storage User account to trust the MyWorkDrive server computer as allowed to delegate to using KCD.
+To enable delegation with Entra ID Domain Services and a Storage User Account, we need to use the PowerShell command below to set the Storage User account to trust the MyWorkDrive server computer as allowed to delegate to using KCD.
 We must also move the MyWorkDrive server computer account and the user account(s) for the Azure File Shares out of default OUs to a custom OU.
 Details are available in this Microsoft article.
 Delegation will not work if the accounts in Active Directory are not moved out of the default OUs.

 OU